Many mums hope for a birth on or around their baby’s due date. Find out what happens if your baby is late or overdue and about the induction of labour

 One thing we do know is that your body produces labour hormones more readily if you’re relaxed; one way of helping things along might be to try some relaxation exercises, or doing something that helps you relax.

 What is a membrane sweep?

-If your labour doesn't start by 41 weeks, your midwife will probably offer you a 'membrane sweep'.
+If your labour hasn’t started by 41 weeks, your midwife will probably offer you a 'membrane sweep'.
 This involves having a vaginal examination, when she will insert a finger gently into your cervix and move it between the top of the cervix and the bag of waters.
-This may stimulate the cervix to produce the hormones, called prostaglandins, which trigger natural labour.
+This may stimulate the cervix to produce the hormones, called prostaglandins, which trigger spontaneous labour.

 This has been shown to increase the likelihood of labour starting in the next few days, and to decrease the need for induction, but it isn’t always effective.
 Some women have reported bleeding and discomfort after a membrane sweep.
-You don't have to have this, but it is worth consideration if you wish to avoid medical induction, which may restrict your options for the birth.
+You don't have to have this, but it is worth considering if you wish to avoid medical induction.

-If your labour still doesn't start, your midwife or GP will suggest a date to have your labour induced (started off).
 If you don't want to be induced, and your pregnancy continues to 42 weeks or beyond, you and your baby will be monitored.
-Your midwife or GP will check that both you and your baby are healthy by giving you ultrasound scans and checking your baby's heartbeat.
-If your baby is not doing well, your GP and midwife will again suggest that labour is induced.
+Your midwife will check that both you and your baby are healthy by offering ultrasound scans and checking your baby's heartbeat.
+If your midwife is concerned about the baby, they will suggest that labour is induced.